Panic Attacks Explained

 Types of Panic Attack

-Panic attacks can take a variety of different forms, although the DSM-5 considers there to be two main types of panic attacks: expected panic attacks and unexpected panic attacks.
+The DSM-5 considers there to be two main types of panic attacks: expected panic attacks and unexpected panic attacks.

 Expected panic attacks refer to panic attacks that an individual anticipates after exposure to a triggering experience, event or place.
 For example, for individuals who suffer from social anxiety, spending time in stressful social scenarios would be an obvious trigger for their anxiety to become heightened and for them to subsequently experience a panic attack.
+There are known triggers and warning signs which can be noticed before the episode occurs.

-Unexpected panic attacks are different, as they occur with no prior warning or clear cause.
+Unexpected panic attacks are different, as they occur with no prior warning or apparent cause.
 This type of panic attack is not triggered by internal cues such as anxious or fearful thoughts, and a person can be entirely relaxed when the symptoms begin.
 These types of attacks also do not occur as a result of stressful external cues, such as frightening events.

 Symptoms of Panic Attack